Promoting Development with Everyday Play

 Toddlers can begin to draw and build.
 They can put pea-sized drops of toothpaste on their toothbrush.
 Allow your child to start using a fork and spoon at mealtime.
 You can start making art projects together by allowing your child to cut scrap paper with safe scissors.

 Preschoolers should be learning how to dress.
 They can master the fine art of snaps and buttons on clothes.
 Play a balloon game to see who can keep the balloon in the air the longest.
 This helps develop hand-eye coordination.
 Art projects can be ramped up by letting your child use crayons or safe markers to draw and color.

 As your child gets older, increase their responsibilities by allowing them to set the table for dinner.
 If you are feeling rushed or need a few minutes to get something done, give your child a puzzle to work on.

 Babies and toddlers should learn from play, not screens.
-American Academy of Pediatrics Healthy Children website.
-Available at: http://www.healthychildren.org/English/news/Pages/Babies-and-Toddlers-Should-Learn-from-Play-Not-Screens.aspx.
+Healthy Children—American Academy of Pediatrics website.
+Available at: https://www.healthychildren.org/English/news/Pages/Babies-and-Toddlers-Should-Learn-from-Play-Not-Screens.aspx.
 Updated October 18, 2011.
-Accessed October 22, 2013.
+Accessed July 10, 2017.